Holy Trinity Church (The East End Of Sunderland)

 Robert Gray, rector from 1819 to 1838 was the last rector to play a prominent part in town matters.
 Indeed his statue, by David Dunbar, stands in the disused central porch.
 It also has a complete and lengthy inscription recording his many virtues.

 Generally speaking, in the late nineteenth century, community life in the East End began to break down.
 With this in mind, the number of people going to church started to dwindle.
 However, the church continued to be a focal point for the local community.

 Holy Trinity’s Demise

 On the negative side, by 1988 the structure of Holy Trinity was in urgent need of costly repairs.
 Indeed, it has been on the Heritage at Risk register for several years.
 However, more alarmingly, it is one of the 7 Most Endangered buildings in Europe.

-So with little choice, the final services were on conducted 26th June 1988.
+So with little choice, the final services were conducted on the 26th June 1988.
 A few days later, the handing over of the church to the Redundant Churches Fund ensured its future.
-Now, Holy Trinity will survive and the property will get the required maintenance it so desperately needs.
+Now, Holy Trinity Church will survive and the property will get the required maintenance it so desperately needs.

 Finally, you can find Holy Trinity Church at Church Street East, Sunderland, SR1 2BB.
-Many people sometimes refer to this area as Hendon, but it is the old East End.
+Many people sometimes refer to this area as Hendon, but it is the old East End of Sunderland.